 Bonus: We’ve even included the recipe for our restaurant’s simple, rich, and creamy homemade macaroni and cheese—a crowd pleaser, for sure.
 You’ll find there are a few additions that make our mac extra delicious: heavy whipping cream, bacon grease, Sriracha, and, of course, a couple of leftover biscuits!
 Yes, you heard it here first.
 Biscuits in pasta, and pasta in biscuits.
 If you want to make vegetarian macaroni and cheese, just substitute butter for the bacon grease.
 It will still be amazing.

 - Yields: 10 large (5-ounce) biscuits

 Cook the bacon in a skillet until crispy.
 Reserve the rendered fat and chop the bacon into pieces.
 Preheat your oven to 375°F, making sure you have one of the racks in the middle of the oven.
-Grease a large baking sheet (pan spray works fine).
+Grease a large baking sheet (cooking spray works fine).

 Sift the flours, salt, and baking powder together into a large bowl.

 Snap in the butter and stir in rendered bacon fat.
-Very gently fold in the bacon pieces, mac ’n’ cheese, buttermilk, and Cheddar cheese.
+Very gently fold in the bacon pieces, mac ’n’ cheese, buttermilk, and cheddar cheese.
 Be sure to incorporate the ingredients thoroughly, but be careful, as always, not to overmix the dough.
 Remember that a few dry spots of flour are OK and will cook out when baked.